 Review your assets

 Take an inventory of your assets both tangible and intangible.
 Tangible assets include investments in real estate, vehicles such as cars and boats, collections of items like watch pieces or coins and other personal possessions.
-Intangible Assets encompass financial instruments like stocks, bonds and mutual funds; life insurance policies; retirement accounts including IRAs; annuities and business ownership interests.
+Intangible Assets encompass financial instruments like stocks, bonds and private market funds; life insurance policies; retirement accounts including IRAs; annuities and business ownership interests.

 After documenting the assets and their ownership, it’s time to determine each item’s worth.
 In some instances a specialized appraisal is necessary – like with real estate or similar investments; financial records from banks, brokerages etc are also useful in establishing fair value for intangibles.